code-423n4/2023-10-nextgen/README.md

   - Consider ways in which collection data can be altered after a collection was freezed.
 - Admin contract
   - Consider ways in which the Admin contract address on all other contracts can be maliciously altered.
-- Burn or Swap functionalities
+- Burn or Swap to mint functionalities
   - Consider ways in which a token of a collection different than the one that was set can be burnt.
 - Allowlist minting
   - Consider ways in which an allowlist address can mint more token than its allowed to mint.
+  - Consider ways in which an address can bypass the merkle proofs and mint without having an allowlist spot.
 - Airdrop/Minting
   - Consider ways in which the airdrop or minting incl. burnToMint etc. is not executed from the Minter Contract.
+  - Consider ways in which more than 1 tokens can be minted at the same time period for the Periodic Sale Model.

 Note: We are aware that access to an Admin or Artist role can be lost or taken thus any finding on this is not valid.